sonic-net/SONiC/doc/smart-switch/reboot/reboot-hld.md

 * With the DPUs prepared for reboot, the NPU triggers a platform vendor API to initiate the reboot process for the DPUs.

-* After initiating the reboot process for the DPUs, the NPU proceeds to reboot itself to complete the overall reboot procedure.
+* After receiving the response from the DPUs, the NPU proceeds to reboot itself to complete the overall reboot procedure.

 * Upon successful reboot, the NPU resumes operation.
 As part of the post-reboot process, the NPU may choose to rescan the PCI devices.
 This rescan operation, performed either by invoking vendor API or by echoing '1' to the /sys/bus/pci/devices/XXXX:XX:XX.X/rescan file, ensures that all PCI devices are properly